-The liberalization of the Dutch electricity market started in the 1990s in the framework of the EU energy market liberalization and followed an energy-only market model.
+In the 1990s, the liberalization of the Dutch electricity market started under the framework of the European Union (EU) energy market liberalization and followed an energy-only market model.
 The retail market was opened in 2002 for industry and in 2004 for households.
 In 2007, full ownership unbundling of the electricity transmission and distribution networks was introduced.
-The Dutch choice was to privatize generation but to maintain regulated networks under public ownership (the Ministry of Finance is 100% shareholder of the Dutch transmission network).
-It is not allowed for network operators to be part of a group engaged in supply, production or trading of gas and electricity (so-called group prohibition), or privatized or engaged in other activities.
+The Dutch choice was to privatize generation of electricity but to keep regulated networks in public ownership (the Ministry of Finance is 100% shareholder of the Dutch transmission network).
+It is not allowed for network operators to be part of a company that is also engaged in supply, production or trading of gas and electricity, or to be privatized or engaged in other activities.
 At international level, only New Zealand prohibits distribution companies from retailing.

-On the one hand, market opening at wholesale and retail market levels with ownership unbundling led to considerable investment by large EU utilities; on the other hand, it fostered consolidation on the generation side.
-Ownership unbundling is to some extent limited, taking into account the substantial shareholdings by the Dutch state in electricity transmission and in the supply of gas through TenneT, Energie Beheer Nederland (EBN) and GasTerra.
+On the one hand, market opening at wholesale and retail market levels with full ownership unbundling led to considerable investments by large EU companies; on the other hand, it fostered consolidation on the generation side.
+Ownership unbundling is to some extent limited, taking into account the substantial shareholdings by the Dutch state in electricity transmission and in the supply of gas through three utilities: TenneT, Energie Beheer Nederland (EBN) and GasTerra.

-With combined liberalization and market integration, the Dutch market saw the entry of vertically integrated foreign players from neighbouring markets (RWE, Vattenfall, E.ON, Electrabel/GDF Suez), which acquired assets of the Dutch generation and distribution companies Nuon, Essent, Eneco and Delta.
+With combined liberalization and market integration, the Dutch market saw the entry of vertically integrated foreign players from markets in neighboring countries (RWE, Vattenfall, E.ON, Electrabel/GDF Suez), which acquired assets of the Dutch generation and distribution companies (Nuon, Essent, Eneco and Delta).
 Three large utilities Nuon (Vattenfall), Essent (RWE) and E.ON together held 59% of power generating capacity in 2009.

 1.2.3.
 Main Indicators

-Electricity generation in the Netherlands was 113.9 terawatt hours (TWh) in 2015.
+Electricity generation in the Netherlands was 117.3 TWh in 2017.
 The electricity mix is dominated by fossil fuels, namely natural gas and coal.
-Nuclear energy accounted for 4.1% of electricity generation in 2015.
+It was decided to phase out production of electricity by coal to the greatest extent possible in order to reduce CO2 emissions.
+Nuclear energy accounted for 3.4 TWh, about 2.9 % of electricity generation in 2017.
 Renewable energy sources in the electricity mix in the Netherlands are principally from biofuels and waste, and wind.
-Solar energy and hydro also play a role, albeit to a smaller extent.
-Wind power has experienced the fastest growth over the years, growing more than ninefold between 2000 and 2015, from 0.8 TWh in 2000 to 7.6 TWh in 2015.
+Solar energy and hydro power also play a role, albeit to a smaller but growing extent.
+Wind power has experienced the fastest growth over the years, growing from 0.8 TWh in 2000 to 10.6 TWh in 2017.
 Electricity from biofuels and waste has grown fivefold over the same period.